Plumeria rubra: Distribution and habitat

-Its native range extends from the Baja California cape into central Mexico south through Central America to Colombia and Venezuela in South America.
-It is cultivated in the tropical regions of the world, and is perhaps naturalized in some parts of India.
+Its native range extends from Baja California into central Mexico south through Central America (Costa Rica, Nicaragua, Guatemala, El Salvador, Belize, Honduras, Panama) to the Department of Antioquia in Colombia and Venezuela in South America.
+It is cultivated widely in tropical and subtropical regions of the world, and has become naturalized in most parts of tropical Asia and the Pacific Islands.

-More specifically, P. rubra is cultivated in the lowlands and the Yungas in Bolivia, the coastal and Andean regions of Ecuador, and the Amazonian and Andean regions of Peru, where it inhabits disturbed areas.
-P. rubra has been introduced into many countries and islands, including South Africa, Yemen, Chad, and Burundi.
-It has been found growing everywhere in Myanmar except in very cool mountainous regions.
-It has been introduced both in China and Pakistan and has been naturalized in the Analamanga & Betsiboka regions of Madagascar.
-It is native to the Department of Antioquia in Colombia, and is distributed in countries such as Costa Rica, Nicaragua, Guatemala, Mexico, El Salvador, Belize, and, Honduras, along with the West Indies.
-It is also widely cultivated in Panama.
+P. rubra was introduced in the 1560s into the Philippines during the Spanish colonial period.
+From there, it spread to the rest of Southeast Asia and into other parts of the Asia.
+It was also introduced into the Pacific Islands in the late 19th century, where it has since become iconic due to their use in leis.

 P. rubra generally inhabits hot and rocky areas with dry to moderate rainfall.
 They can survive in locations with prominent dry seasons, where they can flower on the bare branches, or in more humid conditions, where they can remain evergreen.
 It can also be found in rocky forests, mountain slopes, and even occasionally on plains or savannas.
-It occupies elevations of 500 to 1000 meters but can be found up to elevations of 1500 meters.
+It occupies elevations from sea level to 1000 meters but can be found up to elevations of 1500 meters.